lukaleli/dotenv-check/README.md

 ## What's that?

 This is a simple Node-based command-line tool to check .env file against example file.

-No dependencies!
+Script comes in two forms:

+- as a Node.js script
+- as standalone executable compiled with `hexe`

+Both of these forms come with caveats:

+- Node.js version requires Node.js installed in the system
+- standalone binary version is quite large (34MB, duh), because it's compiled along with Node.js environment

 Following script ensures that:

 - example file exists
 - target file exists
 - example and target file is in a correct format